gjanders/decrypt2/README.md

       `...`
 # Contributors
 Shannon Davis (Splunk)
+Steven (malvidin on github)

 # Release Notes
 ## 2.3.5
+Merged pull request from Steven (malvidin on github)

 - Escape ASCII control characters
 - New functionality based on pull requests by Steven (malvidin) on GitHub